-Determine the amount of money that you will remove from your checking account to reload your Prepaid Visa card.
+Gather your documents.
+You will need the name of the bank that issued the card, your bank routing number and your checking account number.
+Also, you will need the ability to access your bank account online.
+Determine the amount of money that you will remove from your checking account to reload your prepaid Visa card.
 Most prepaid cards will limit your deposit to a maximum of $1,000 to $2,500 per day.
-There is no charge when adding money to your prepaid Visa card from your checking account.
-This will save you money on reload fees that are typically charged by retail stores.
+There is typically no charge when adding money to your prepaid Visa card from your checking account, however it is advised to check with your card issuer to review policies beforehand.
+But, making a transfer from your bank account will save you money on reload fees that are usually charged by retail stores.

 - Hemera Technologies/AbleStock.com/Getty Images